-Over the years, the bench and the unique type of curl associated with it evolved.
-The modern incarnation of the preacher curl, the spider curl, uses an altered variation of the preacher Bench; instead of forcing the arms into a rigid position, it uses a standard bench (although a spider curl specific bench does exist, is it much less widely seen) at 45°.
-This position and altered bench allows for the same increased tension on the arm as the preacher curl Bench but now allows for a full range of motion, resulting in more muscles being worked and more gains being had.
+Over the years, the bench and the unique type of curl developed.
+The modern incarnation of the preacher curl is the spider curl.
+However, it uses an altered variation of the preacher bench.
+Instead of forcing the arms into a rigid position, it uses a spider curl bench that works the arms at 45°.

 - The short head of the biceps